60 Second Lemon Law Assessment™

 Your first official move is to let the manufacturer know about the defect in writing.
 This isn’t just a suggestion; it’s a requirement.
 Under the Florida Lemon Law, you must report the problem to the carmaker or their authorized dealer within the first 24 months of owning the vehicle.
 This period is known as the “Lemon Law Rights Period.”
 Sending a formal, written notice creates a paper trail and officially starts the clock.
 This ensures the manufacturer is aware of the issue and that you’ve met your legal obligation to inform them, which is a foundational part of a successful claim.

 After you’ve notified the manufacturer, you must give them one last chance to fix the vehicle.
 This is a critical step in the process.
 The law gives the manufacturer a final opportunity to repair the defect after they have already tried and failed three times for the same issue, or if your car has been out of service for a total of 30 days or more.
 You must send them a written notice to inform them that you are giving them this final chance.
-This step demonstrates that you’ve done everything possible to resolve the issue before taking further action and is a prerequisite for moving forward.
+Under Florida law, the manufacturer then has 10 business days from receipt of your notice to make this final repair attempt.
+This step demonstrates that you’ve done everything possible to resolve the issue before taking further action.

 If you’ve successfully proven your vehicle is a lemon, you might be wondering what comes next.
 The good news is that the Florida Lemon Law provides clear remedies designed to make you whole again.
 You aren’t stuck with a defective car.
 Instead, the manufacturer is required to provide a solution that gets you out of a bad situation.
 The law outlines a few potential outcomes, giving you a path forward after what has likely been a very frustrating experience.
 Seeing some of our firm’s past successes can give you an idea of what’s possible.
+To understand how these financial outcomes typically work, read our guide to lemon law settlements.
 The two main options are getting a replacement vehicle or receiving a full refund for your purchase, but you can also be compensated for other expenses.
 Let’s break down what each of these options involves.

 One of the primary remedies under the law is receiving a replacement vehicle from the manufacturer.
 This isn’t just any other car; it’s a new vehicle that is comparable to your original one, but without the persistent defects.
 This option is ideal if you still like the make and model but were simply unlucky enough to get a lemon off the assembly line.
 The manufacturer is responsible for providing this new car, allowing you to essentially get a fresh start.
 It’s a straightforward way to resolve the issue and get you back on the road in a reliable vehicle, which was the goal when you made your initial purchase.

 If you’d rather wash your hands of the vehicle and the manufacturer entirely, you can opt for a full refund.
 This means the manufacturer must buy back the car from you.
 You are entitled to receive the full purchase price back, which includes any down payment and the value of your trade-in vehicle.
-The law does allow the manufacturer to withhold a small amount for the mileage you put on the car.
+The law does allow the manufacturer to withhold a small amount for the mileage you put on the car (see the mileage offset section below).
 This option effectively cancels out the purchase, returning your money so you can find a different vehicle from a different brand if you choose.
 It offers a clean break from the entire ordeal.

 Dealing with a lemon car often comes with extra expenses beyond the sticker price.
 Fortunately, the law recognizes this.
-In addition to a replacement or refund, you can be reimbursed for other reasonable costs you incurred because of the defective vehicle.
+In addition to a replacement or refund (use our Lemon Law Buyback Calculator to estimate your claim value), you can be reimbursed for other reasonable costs you incurred because of the defective vehicle.
 This can include collateral charges like sales tax, title fees, and registration fees.
 You may also recover finance charges and the cost of any manufacturer-installed options.
 These incidental costs can add up, and getting them back is a key part of ensuring you are fully compensated for the trouble and financial burden the lemon has caused.
 If you have questions about what qualifies, you can always contact us today for help.

 There’s a lot of misinformation floating around about your rights when you have a defective vehicle.
 It can be hard to know what’s true, and unfortunately, believing the wrong thing could prevent you from getting the compensation you’re entitled to.
 Let’s clear up a few of the most common myths about the Florida Lemon Law so you can move forward with confidence.
 Knowing the facts is the first step toward holding manufacturers accountable and getting back on the road safely.

 This is one of the most persistent myths out there.
 Many people believe they only have 12 months from their purchase date to report a problem, but that’s not the case.
 The good news is that Florida law gives you a much longer window.
-The state’s Lemon Law rights period actually covers the first 24 months after the vehicle is delivered to the original owner.
-This two-year period gives you ample time to identify and report any substantial defects that may arise.
-So, if you’re dealing with a recurring issue in month 15 or 20, don’t assume you’ve run out of time.
-You may still be fully protected.
+The state’s Lemon Law rights period actually covers the first 24 months after the date of delivery.
+That’s a full two years to report a qualifying defect, giving you a much wider safety net.

 What if I bought my car used?
 Can it still be a lemon?
 Yes, it’s possible.
 While the Florida Lemon Law primarily covers new vehicles, protection can extend to a used car if the defect was first reported within the original 24-month Lemon Law Rights Period.
 So, if you bought a one-year-old car and a major issue pops up, you may still have a claim.
 There is also a federal law that can provide protection for used vehicles that are still under the manufacturer’s original warranty.